 After School Assistant (works with and assists our Lead After–School teacher)

 Hours: 2:45 pm – 6:00 pm M – F

 2 years verifiable work with children

 Act 33, 34 and FBI Clearances (less than 1 year old)

-Biography – one to two page document explaining how you came to be interested in teaching at the Waldorf School of Pittsburgh
+Biography – one page (or less) document explaining your personal/professional background including how you became interested in working at the Waldorf School of Pittsburgh.

 List of 3 professional references